How to Measure Toilet Rough-In Without Removing Toilet

 Key Takeaways

-• Grasping the concept of toilet rough-in is essential.
+• Understanding the toilet rough-in is key.

 • Always measure from the wall, not from any baseboard or molding.

-• Multiple measurements enhance accuracy.
+• Taking multiple measurements improves accuracy.

 Common Challenges and Solutions for Measuring Toilet Rough-In